publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch10/m__us_usc_t7_s243.md

     (d) __Interest__

-        Funds collected under this section may be deposited in an interest-bearing account with a financial institution, and any interest earned on the account shall be credited under subsection (c) of this section.
+        Funds collected under this section may be deposited in an interest-bearing account with a financial institution, and any interest earned on the account shall be credited under subsection (c).

     (e) __Efficiencies and cost effectiveness__